remarkjs/remark/doc/remarksetting.7.md

     (when in `commonmark: true` mode, the same goes for both ordered list
     delimiters: `.` and `)`);

-*   Removes less spaces in list-items (a maximum of four instead of the whole indent).
+*   Removes less spaces in list-items (at most four instead of the whole indent).

 The following document: